 Serving Fault in Tennis

 Here comes the serving fault part.
 It’s the primary concern for tennis players.
-You need to keep these faults in your mind and try to avoid them.
+You must keep these faults in your mind and try to avoid them.
 When you practice for a while and years, you will not face serving fault issues.

 It’s time to show you some common faults that the players do.